TyphooN-/MarketWizardry.org/darwinex-radar/README.md

 **Note**: Spread and price changes are **not tracked** as they fluctuate too frequently and add noise.

+**Smart Grouping**: When multiple symbols have identical spec changes, they're automatically grouped together to reduce report length.
+For example:
+- `[815 symbols] SwapLong: -6.6 → -6.2` followed by the symbol list
+- Individual symbols with unique changes are listed separately

 ### 3. **Close-Only vs Delisted** 🔍 **IMPORTANT!**
 - **Close-Only**: Symbol still appears in CSV with TradeMode=3.
 You can close positions but not open new ones.
 - **Delisted**: Symbol completely removed from CSV.
 Platform no longer offers this instrument.